 LEWIS A. STIMSON, B.A., M.D.

-Surgeon to the Presbyterian and Bellevue Hospitals; Professor of Clinical Surgery in the Medical Faculty of the University of the City of New York, etc.
+Professor of Clinical Surgery in the Medical Faculty of the University of the City of New York, etc.

-MANUAL OF OPERATIVE SURGERY.
+A MANUAL OF OPERATIVE SURGERY.
 With three hundred and forty-two Illustrations.
-Second Edition post 8vo, 10s.
+Second Edition, post 8vo, 10s.
 6d.